Complaints and Dispute Resolution

 Mediation

 Mediation is a much cheaper and quicker method of resolving disputes than going to Court.
 It is known as a method of alternative dispute resolution, because it is alternative to going to Court.
 The Association promotes mediation as a method of dispute resolution for these reasons.
-The other benefit of mediation is you can negotiate outcomes that a Court would not be able to order.

 In a mediation, the parties negotiate an acceptable outcome to their dispute.
 The mediator has no power to impose a finding on the parties.
-If the dispute does not resolve at mediation, then the next steps are Arbitration or Court.
+If the dispute does not resolve at mediation, then the next steps are arbitration or Court.

 If you do have a dispute, you should therefore first check your agreement to see if there is a compulsory mediation clause in your agreement.
 You will then need to follow the process set out in your agreement to resolve the dispute.